jeyabalajis/simple-rule-engine-client/README.md

 This framework already powered more than 100K scores & decisions at [FUNDSCORNER](https://www.fundscorner.com) and can be deployed as a serverless function (FaaS) or as a container.

+For an object oriented take on this rule engine, please see [Simple Rule Engine](https://github.com/jeyabalajis/simple-rule-engine)

 ## Key Features
 1. Ability to __declaratively__ author both Scoring and Decision Rules.
 2. Ability to __version control__ rule declarations thus enabling auditing of rule changes over a period of time.